-CYTODYN, INC. (A Development Stage Company) Notes to Financial Statements disclose pro forma net income and pro forma earnings per share information that would have resulted from the use of the fair value based method.
+CYTODYN, INC. (A Development Stage Company) Notes to Financial Statements

+Companies that elect to use the method provided in APB 25 are required to disclose pro forma net income and pro forma earnings per share information that would have resulted from the use of the fair value based method.
 The Company has elected to continue to determine the value of stock-based compensation arrangements under the provisions of APB 25.
-Pro forma disclosures are included in Note 6
+Pro forma disclosures are included in Note 6.